parhansson/KMotionX/README.md

 KMotionX
 ========

+These notes pertain to the swig branch.
+The master branch is basically the same as Par Hansson's repository.
+The swig branch includes some bug fixes, plus a Python binding.

 Linux/Unix (Mac OS X ) port of Dynomotions KMotion

 KMotionX is more of a patch than a port of KMotion (Except for KMotionServer).
 The goal has been to make as small modifications as possible to the orginal source.
 This will make it easier to keep up with every new release.
-    Builds with at least gcc-4.7 on linux and Visual Studio 2008 on windows.
+    Builds with at least gcc-4.6 on linux and Visual Studio 2008 on windows.

+The master branch requires gcc-4.7, but this requirement has been relaxed by removing some code constructs that necessitated 4.7.  gcc-4.6 is more typically installed on embedded systems like the Raspberry Pi, so it is nice not to have to upgrade the compiler.

 See it in action
 https://www.youtube.com/watch?v=oPTJwcre0hA

 KMotionX also includes a JNI binding to use expose the GCodeInterpreter and KMotionDLL API to the Java world.

+The swig branch introduces a Python binding based on "swig".

 ####Who might be interested in this.
 Anyone that would like to operate their KFlop controlled machine from their phone, tablets or anything with a web browser.
 I have ported the KMotionServer, KMotionDLL and GCodeInterpreter.
 I had plans to create a Java GUI but have now dropped that idea and created a HTML5 web application for that purpose.
 Drag an svg file into browser window and it will instantly be converted into executable GCode.
 Although I must admit it is still in alpha.
 There are lots of missing features to just use it out of the box.
 Some things might be hard wired for my current machine setup.
 Hence in this stage you might have to do some changes yourself.
 Or just wait until I have fixed it.